Grand Cities Bird Club

 When coming from the north over the Louis Murray Bridge, turn right at the stop light and then right again into the parking lot.
 If coming from the west across

-Point Bridge, look for the parking lot on the left, just before the stoplight, which is at the intersection of 1st St SE and 2nd Ave SE.
+Point Bridge, look for the parking lot on the left, just before the stoplight, which is at the intersection of 1st St SE and 2nd Ave SE (see on Map).
 Cross the street and take the multi-use trail going south.
 This segment covers the area from the Point Bridge to the Pat Owens Pedestrian Bridge.

 Path Leading to Pat Owens Pedstrian Bridge